eng-mostafa-sayed/Shopping-Cart/readme.md

 - [GULP] -JavaScript to automate slow, repetitive workflows and compose them into efficient build pipelines.
 - [Node.js] - is an open-source, cross-platform JavaScript runtime environment for backend.
 - [Express.js] - a node js web application framework. -[react-reveal] - is an animation framework for React.
+- [Strip] - is a suite of APIs powering online payment processing and commerce solutions for internet businesses of all sizes.
+Accept payments and scale faster

 ### Features